-Let’s face it: donors don’t want to remember another password just to contribute to your nonprofit.
-It’s likely they already have multiple passwords they need to remember and adding one more to the mix could make or break their decision to give to your organization.
+Let’s face it: users don’t want to remember another password just to access their online accounts, make a purchase, or contribute to a nonprofit.
+It’s likely they already have multiple passwords to juggle and adding one more to the mix could make or break their decision to sign up for an account.

-Luckily, new technology and passwordless login systems are making it easier for organizations to offer alternative solutions.
+Luckily, new technology and passwordless login systems are making it easier for for-profit and nonprofit organizations to offer alternative solutions.

 These passwordless solutions evolved from the need to create a system that was more secure and easy for users to maintain.

-Passwordless logins don’t require donors to remember a complicated string of letters, numbers, and symbols.
+Passwordless logins don’t require users to remember a complicated string of letters, numbers, and symbols.
 Plus, these systems require different verification measures that make it much more difficult for hackers to crack.

-Your organization probably has a ton of questions about how you can use this technology in your online donation tools.
+Your organization probably has a ton of questions about how you can use this technology.

-Keep reading as we answer four of the most common questions about passwordless login systems:
+Keep reading as we answer eight of the most common questions about passwordless login systems: